 All of our libraries offer a wide selection of reading material for adults.
-Search our library catalogue for books, eBooks, eAudio Books, Large Print titles, Talking Books, DVDs, and eMagazines from Magzter.
+Search our library catalogue for books, eBooks, eAudio Books, Large Print titles, Talking Books and DVDs.
 Choose from a large selection of different genres in our fiction collection and material types and topics in our non-fiction collections.
 If there is something in particular you would like, you can reserve it.
 Please see our Reserve an Item page.
 For reading recommendations please see our Book of the Month page.

 Borrowing from the Library:

 You can borrow 20 items at a time but please note there is a charge of 10p per item per day to a maximum of £3.00 for overdue items.

 If you would like to suggest an item of stock to add to our collection please visit our Stock Suggestion page.

 Inverclyde Libraries currently runs three Book Chat reading groups, which meet at Central, Gourock and Port Glasgow Libraries.
 For more information please see our Book Chat page.

 Inverclyde Libraries offers a suite of 84 PCs across our branches which are free to use.
 All branches are also Wi-Fi enabled for anyone who wants to use their own device.